No. 8 Canes pull through another close call, squeeze past Syracuse Orange 27-19

 Then, the Miami defense did what it had done all afternoon – get pressure on Syracuse quarterback Eric Dungey.
 UM forced a stop on fourth down and went on to defeat the Syracuse Orange 27-19 on Saturday afternoon at Hard Rock Stadium.

-“We for some reason can’t find a way to play well on both sides of the ball at the same time,” Miami head coach Mark Richt said after t.
+“We for some reason can’t find a way to play well on both sides of the ball at the same time,” Miami head coach Mark Richt said after the game.
 “We take turns.
 It would be nice to be more consistent.”

-Miami (6-0, 4-0 ACC) starting quarterback Malik Rosier completed 65 percent of his passes for 344 yards and two touchdowns with no interceptions.
+Miami (6-0, 4-0 ACC) starting quarterback Malik Rosier completed 65 percent of his passes for a career-high 344 yards and two touchdowns with no interceptions.
 His favorite target of the night was senior tight end Christopher Herndon, who caught a career-high 10 balls for 96 yards and a touchdown.

 “Once I get going, it’s hard to stop me,” Herndon said.